hentai-chan/discord-hentai-bot/README.md

 Discord bot that lets you looks up magic numbers in chat.

+## 🚧 Attention

+This repository has been marked as readonly.
+Work on this bot came to a halt after I lost interest in pursuing further development.
+I trust that you'll be able to find an alternative project that's actively maintained if you've made it this far.

 ## Setup & Run

 First you need to register a new application or bot at <https://discord.com/developers/applications>.